rcaileff/career_ladders/software_engineering/software_engineer.md

 ## Tools / Frameworks
 * Actively participates in the implementation and deployment of new development frameworks and tools SE wide.

-## Code Writing
-* Implements project level refactorings, removing problem areas and improving the quality of the overall code base.
-* Fosters code reuse, maintainability, and consistency across multiple team members and/or projects.
-* Advocates for establishing and following coding best practices SE wide.

-## SDLC / Process
-* Leads SE/Sr. developers through the Enova development process.
-* Leads a Ranger squad working with a Dedicated team to deliver projects within the Enova process.

 ## Ruby / Rails
 * Understands when to implement new Rails/Ruby features to replace older, custom code and plans implementation and rollout of new features.